Donate Join Us

 • Encephalitis is a condition that can start suddenly and rapidly worsens; patients often require intensive supportive management as they can be severely ill.

 • Lack of encephalitis specialists.
-Patients with encephalitis are not usually looked after by specialist teams such as it happens with stroke patients.
+Patients with encephalitis are not usually looked after by specialist teams such as what happens with stroke patients.

-• Not having access to specific diagnostics testing in the local hospital.
+• Not having access to specific diagnostic test in the local hospital.
 Sample will need to be sent to other hospitals which requires time.

-• Reluctance of professionals to perform certain diagnostics tests such as an LP.
+• Reluctance of professionals to perform certain diagnostics tests such as an LP, as it can be a challenging procedure that requires training

-• Costs of diagnostics testing not covered by patient’s insurance.
+• Costs of diagnostic testing not covered by the patient’s insurance.

 This information resource was supported by an educational grant from bioMerieux!